Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Cosmological constraint

 We adopt a simplified version of the BBC likelihood, and it can be written as

-Here, we only consider the SN~Ia part, since as described in Section~\ref{subsec:classres}, the high efficiency of SNN ensures an extremely low CCSN contamination rate in the CSST-UDF SN dataset, with minimal impact from residual contaminants.
+Here, we only consider the SN~Ia part, since as described in Section~\ref{subsec:classres}, the high {classification performance} of SNN ensures an extremely low CCSN contamination rate in the CSST-UDF SN dataset, with minimal impact from residual contaminants.

 We employ the {\tt emcee} package \citep{emcee} using the Markov Chain Monte Carlo (MCMC) method in the fitting process.
 The known parameters are $m_{B,i}$, $x_{1,i}$, $c_i$, and the reference cosmological parameter vector $\vec{\theta}_{\mathrm{ref}}$.
 The average absolute magnitude of the SN~Ia is fixed at $M_0=-19.25$.
-We test two reference cosmological parameter sets, i.e., ($\Omega_{\rm M}=0.28$, $w=-1.3$, $H_0=72$) and ($\Omega_{\rm M}=0.35$, $w=-1.3$, $H_0=73$).
+We test two reference cosmological parameter sets: ($\Omega_{\rm M}=0.28$, $w=-1.3$, $H_0=72$) and ($\Omega_{\rm M}=0.35$, $w=-1.3$, $H_0=73$).
 Our results show that the choice of reference cosmology has a negligible impact on the final parameter estimates.
 The model parameters to be fitted in the MCMC are $\alpha$, $\beta$, and the $\Delta_{\mu,\zeta}$ offsets in 24 different redshift bins.
 We set the parameter ranges as follows: $\alpha\in(0.08, 0.32)$, $\beta\in(1, 5)$, and $\Delta_\mu\in(-5, 5)$.
 We generate 200 chains, each contains 10,000 points after burn-in, and 40,000 points are retained after the thinning process.

 After completing the first step BBC fitting, we obtain the distance modulus offsets $\Delta_{\mu,\zeta}$ and $\sigma_{\Delta_{\mu,\zeta}}$ in 24 redshift bins along with $\alpha$ and $\beta$.
 Based on these results, we proceed to the second step BBC fitting, where the sum of the reference distance modulus $\mu_{\mathrm{ref}}$ and the offsets $\Delta_{\mu,\zeta}$ collectively describe the cosmological distance-redshift relation.